 For years, the rights to the Big Game have rotated between the three major networks (NBC, FOX and CBS), and this year it’s NBC’s turn.
 So if you do happen to be in front of a TV on Sunday, use your cable/satellite box or OTA antenna to tune into your local NBC affiliate to catch all the Super Bowl coverage

-For those of you who aren’t going to be around a television for the big game, never fear, iDB has you covered!
-We’ve rounded up the best ways to follow along with the action on your iPhone, iPad, Apple TV and other devices.
+For those of you who aren’t going to be in front of a TV set, never fear—iDB has you covered!
+We’ve rounded up the best ways for you to follow the action on your iPhone, iPad, Apple TV and other devices.

 How to stream the Super Bowl on iPad for free

 Watching the game on your iPad will also be super easy.
 NBC has decided that it’s going to stream the Super Bowl to its NBC and NBC Sports apps for free, no credentials required.
 So even if you don’t pay for a premium cable or satellite service, you’ll be able to catch the game.

 How to watch the Super Bowl on Apple TV for free